 ''Probably benign'' calcifications have a less than 2% risk of being cancer.
 In other words, about 98% of the time, these type of calcifications are considered not to be cancer.
 Typically, they will be monitored every six months for at least one year.
 After a year of follow-up, and assuming no new changes are found, your doctor will recommend that you have a routine mammogram once a year.

 ''Suspicious'' calcifications may be benign or an early sign of cancer; therefore, your doctor may recommend that you have a biopsy.
 During a biopsy, a small amount of breast tissue containing the calcification is removed and sent to a laboratory to be examined for cancer cells.
 If cancer is present, treatment may consist of surgery to remove the cancerous breast, radiation, and/or chemotherapy to kill any remaining cancer cells.

 Two types of biopsies are used to remove breast calcification tissue for further study, including stereotactic core needle biopsy and surgical biopsy.

-Core needle biopsy: Under local anesthesia (the area is numbed, but you are awake) a radiologist, using a thin, hollow needle and guided by a computer imaging device, will remove a small piece of tissue containing the suspicious calcifications.
+Core needle biopsy: Under local anesthesia (the area is numbed and you remain awake) a radiologist, using a thin, hollow needle and guided by a computer imaging device, will remove a small piece of tissue containing the suspicious calcifications.